Gamebunn/Cream64_PC/README.md

 Overall additions since the last build:

- * Flying finally added! - Since introduced in Chao Bandstand, you can now fly around in the base game
- * Outfits galore - All the outfits are all available here alongside a few new ones to boot!
-Cheese also gets in on the fun with matching alts!
+* You can now finally fly!
+Originally made for Cream 64, introduced in Chao Bandstand and now it's finally here.
+Works like Sonic Heroes: get about 3-4 seconds of total flight time.
+When you're not moving, you lose no stamina.
+* Be whoever you wanna be!
+Bunch of alt outfits are available for you to choose from the very start.
+-- PC Version: Each alt has its own matching Cheese alt and a handful have a custom Vanilla alt.
- * New levels - Three new areas have been added, replacing Secret Aquarium, Vanish Cap Under the Moat and Wing Mario over the Rainbow.
+* Brand new levels replacing three existing levels: Secret Aquarium, Vanish Cap under the Moat and Wing Mario over the Rainbow.
+Each still have a single secret star and the vanish switch is still there too.
- * Redone soundtrack - While mostly the same as before, more songs have been added and redone to help with file size.
+* Music has been updated.
+Mostly the same but with some new tracks scattered here and there.
+A bit more variety now with a few repeats.
+* Gemerl is now actually beatable in the rematch.
+And even if you're struggling, you can always fly around on the other side.
+* Tails, Blaze and Marine have their own little side stories now alongside Amy.
+The number of encounters is now listed at the end of each of their dialog boxes.
- * And much more!
+* And some smaller fixes

  ## Building SC64